williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 10 July 2023
+* Wabi-sabi is the view or thought of finding beauty in every aspect of imperfection in nature.
+It is about the aesthetic of things in existence, that are “imperfect, impermanent, and incomplete”.
+Characteristics of wabi-sabi aesthetics and principles include asymmetry, roughness, simplicity, economy, austerity, modesty, intimacy, and the appreciation of both natural objects and the forces of nature. <br/><br/>
+* Ichi-go ichi-e (Japanese: 一期一会, pronounced [it͡ɕi. ɡo it͡ɕi. e], lit. "one time, one meeting") is a Japanese four-character idiom (yojijukugo) that describes a cultural concept of treasuring the unrepeatable nature of a moment.

 ## 6 July 2023
 * A few simple rules of thumb as to [who does what on an agile team](https://www.linkedin.com/posts/williammilisic_team-engineering-agile-activity-7082593053995114497-t3um), my take.